Adware, viruses, trojans, spyware, ransomware and rootkits are everywhere these days, and keeping our PCs free of malware is a constant struggle.

 Regardless of how diligent we are at preventing malware infections they can still manage to make their way onto our hard drives and into our computers’ memory banks.

-1 – Boot your PC into Safe Mode with Networking.
-This post will explain how to do that.
-(It’s best to always make sure you are in Safe Mode when attempting to eradicate malware.)
+1 – Boot your PC into Safe Mode with the Network option enabled.
+This post explains how to do that in Windows 10 and Windows 11.

-2 – If possible (and it might not be), update your existing antivirus software and run a full scan, then remove any malware that it finds.
+3 – If possible (and again, it might not be), update your existing antivirus software and run a thorough scan to remove any malware that it finds.

-3 – Load your favorite web browser and download the free version of Malwarebytes from this page.
-Install it and run a full scan, then remove any malware that it finds.
+4 – Download the free version of Malwarebytes from this page, then install it and run a thorough scan so it can remove any malware that it finds.

 Note: Unchecking the box beside an Autoruns entry does not remove it from the hard drive.
 It simply keeps it from loading automatically every time the system starts up.
 You can always reverse the process by running Autoruns again and rechecking the box.

 8 – Run a scan with at least two of these “second opinion” on-demand anti-malware tools.

 Important: Be aware that following the 8-step procedure above is not a quick process.
 In fact, if done correctly it could easily take the better part of a day.